All Episodes

 How many countries have you been to?

-Oh, all the many times.
+Oh, all of them many times.

-All right, this is probably a dumb question, but I'm a firm believer that there are no dumb questions.
+This is probably a dumb question, but I'm a firm believer that there are no dumb questions.

-What is there any one place you like the most?
+Is there any one place you like the most?

-I I love them all.
+No, I love them all.

 Not the governments, but I love the people.

-And they go, Why not?
+And they go, why not?

 American tourists will be flocking there, especially if you say it.

-Is there but is there any one area of the world you like the most?
+But is there any one area of the world you like the most?

 Real quick, I have about 10 seconds.